What Is a Nevada Auto Dealer Bond?

 Nevada Auto Dealer Bond Obligee Details

-Like many other states, the obligee of Nevada auto dealer bonds is the Nevada Department of Motor Vehicles.
-The department is responsible to enforcing licensing and bonding requirements for all auto dealers operating in the state.
+The obligee of a Nevada auto dealer bond is the Nevada Department of Motor Vehicles.
+The department is responsible for enforcing licensing and bond requirements for all auto dealers operating in the state.
 Licensed auto dealers may contact the obligee of their Nevada auto dealer bond through the following details:

 Nevada Department of Motor Vehicles